mikkohei13/Loxpyt/docs/annotating.md

       rename 's/ /_/g' *
   - Create nonmodified wav's
       for i in *.mp3; do ffmpeg -i "$i" "${i%.*}.wav"; done
+  - Check that filenames don't have non-ascii characters, because they will choke exiftool:
+      LC_ALL=C find . -name '*[! -~]*'

 - MAYBE DO
   - Basic augmentation sets: